lucat1/quercia/README.md

 > the guides in the `internal` section in our docs, or join our Discord server
 > and get some help there!

+#### setup

+You can read our documentation on [netlify](https://zen-benz-446b1a.netlify.com) for a quick introduction and setup instruction.
+For any question feel free to join our Discord server and ask there.

 #### why `quercia`?

 _quercia_ is the italian word for `oak tree`.
 The branches of an oak might